MohammedFoysal/KayKnows/README.md

 ### Testing Express

-To test express first ensure that the database is setup from the [mysql secition](#setup-the-database).
+To test express first ensure that the database is setup from the [mysql section](#setup-the-database).

 + Set up npm with: